Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 Depending on the data obtained, the surgeon plans the type of operation.

 Phlebectasia is not only a cosmetic defect.
 It leads to disruption of the blood supply to the brain and disrupts its functions.
 In the future, this condition may progress.
-Therefore, it is best to have the operation performed at 7-10 years of age.
+Therefore, it is best to have surgery at 7–10 years of age.

 Types of surgical interventions: